 He now lives in Boston, working full-time with marijuana consulting firm 4Front Ventures, part-time with advocacy organization Marijuana Policy Project, and volunteering on Marijuana Majority‘s board of directors.
 While he loves his many professional hats, he does get sick of talking about marijuana all the time, so This Week in Drugs is his outlet for discussing drugs more broadly.

 Sarah Merrigan first became involved with drug policy as a college freshman when she founded a chapter of Students for Sensible Drug Policy at the University of Nebraska-Omaha in 2013.
 That summer, Sarah participated in a study abroad program which took her to The Netherlands and Portugal to examine drug policy from a human rights and public health perspective.

-Since getting involved with SSDP Sarah has lobbied at both a state and federal level, spoken on panels about harm reduction and youth involvement in global drug policy, and attended the 58th Session of the Commission on Narcotic Drugs where she presented a side event in collaboration with SSDP UK and CSSDP.
-Recently, Sarah worked as SSDP’s UNGASS Coordinator intern, helping organize Model UNGASS and other global actions.
+Since getting involved with SSDP Sarah has lobbied at both a state and federal level, spoken on panels about harm reduction and youth involvement in global drug policy, and presented at the UN’s Commission on Narcotic drugs.
+She has also interned with SSDP and LEAP.